 - Acting for a Ras Al Khaimah domiciled shipowner against a global specialty insurer and reinsurer in a claim in the English Commercial Court in a US $4million claim in respect of an indemnity pursuant to a contract of marine insurance;

-- For an Indian shipping company successfully challenged a LMAA arbitration award under section 69 of the Arbitration Act 1996;
+- For an Indian shipping company successfully challenging a LMAA arbitration award under section 69 of the Arbitration Act 1996;

 - For a Singaporean ship management company in a LMAA Arbitration concerning alleged unpaid P&I Club calls and interest exceeding US$2.6million and a counterclaim seeking in excess of US $1 million pleading breaches of Bermudan Regulatory law, insolvency law, Club Rules and fiduciary duties.

 We are members of the London Maritime Arbitration Association (LMAA), Indian Maritime Association (IMA) and the Commodities Arbitration Club.